Pelham woman arrested for making threat toward Helena High School after rivalry loss - Shelby County Reporter

 HPD said the incident occurred following a 37-34 loss to the Helena Huskies.
 That same night, they allege she called and left a message at HHS threatening to blow up the school on Monday.

-According to court documents, in the voicemail left on the school’s machine, Campbell said, ““Y’all just beat Pelham.
+According to court documents, in the voicemail left on the school’s machine, Campbell said, “Y’all just beat Pelham.
 We will blow up your d*** school Monday, b******.”

 After school administrators heard the message, they immediately notified Helena’s school resource officer and the Helena Detective Bureau.
 That is when an investigation into the matter began.